quick-lint/quick-lint-js/docs/architecture/ADR007-Expression-stack.md

 When parsing an expression, the parser maintains a stack of nodes.
-When the parser is certain how a node should be treated, it immediately removes that node from the stack and tells the linter about it.
+When the parser is certain how a node should be treated, it immediately removes that node from the stack and tells the variable analyzer about it.

 When parsing an expression such as `a+b`, the parser performs these steps: